Jaskey15/sales-practice-agent/README.md

 ## Features

 - **Phone-based training**: Call in and practice your pitch on a real phone
-- **Realistic AI prospect**: Powered by Claude, responds naturally with questions and objections
+- **Realistic AI prospect**: Powered by OpenAI GPT-5 Chat, responds naturally with questions and objections
 - **Automatic transcription**: Twilio handles speech-to-text and text-to-speech
 - **Conversation history**: All calls are saved for later review